- Home

 Referral provided instantly if clinically appropriate.

-If suitable, receive your online STI blood test referral via email to take to any pathology collection centre.
+If clinically appropriate, receive your online STI blood test referral via email to take to any pathology collection centre.

 What happens after your test?